khoinguyen2010hihihi/khoinguyen2010hihihi/README.md

 # 💫 About Me:
-- 🔭 I’m Nguyen Huu Khoi, a Developer.
+- 🔭 I’m Nguyen Huu Khoi, a Web Developer.
 I'm studying at DUT and have interests in coding and football<br>

 ## 🌐 Socials: